Car Accidents and Passenger Negligence

 Following a car accident in Georgia, you’ll have a short period of time in which you can file a claim for damages.
 To recover compensation from a negligent passenger, you’ll have up to two years from the date of your crash to act.
 You might have additional time if you didn’t discover your injury right away or if there are other extenuating factors.
 However, do not wait too long to assert your rights.
 You will lose out on valuable compensation if you don’t file your claim before the applicable statute of limitations expires.

 Injured Because of a Negligent Passenger?
-Call our Atlanta Accident Lawyers
+Call our Atlanta Car Accident Law Firm

 We offer a free consultation, so don’t hesitate to call our law office or connect with us online.
 When you sit down with our team, we’ll carefully review your case and listen to your side of the story.
 We’ll explain what your legal options for recovery might be and help you figure out the best course of action.
 You have a limited amount of time to act, so call now.